Google AI ethics co-lead Timnit Gebru says she was fired over an email

 Before coming to Google, Gebru joined Algorithmic Justice League founder Joy Buolamwini and created the Gender Shades project to assess the performance of facial recognition systems from major vendors like IBM and Microsoft.
 That work concluded that facial recognition tends to work best on white men and worst for women with a dark skin tone.
 That research and subsequent work by Buolamwini and Deborah Raji in 2019 have been highly influential among lawmakers deciding how to regulate the technology and people’s attitudes about the threat posed by algorithmic bias.

 While working at Microsoft Research, she was lead author of “Datasheets for Datasets,” a paper that recommends including a set of standard information with datasets in order to provide data scientists with context before they decide to use that data for training an AI model.
-“Datasheets for Datasheets” would later act as motivation for the creation of model cards.
+“Datasheets for Datasets” would later act as motivation for the creation of model cards.

 As a Google employee, Gebru joined Mitchell, Raji, and others in writing a paper in 2019 about model cards, a framework for providing benchmark performance information about a model for machine learning practitioners to evaluate before using an AI model.
 Google Cloud began providing model cards for some of its AI last year, and this summer introduced the Model Card Toolkit for developers to make their own model cards.

-This summer, Gebru and her former colleague Emily Denton led a tutorial about fairness and ethics in computer vision at the Computer Vision and Pattern Recognition (CVPR), and shortly after got into a public spat with Facebook director of AI research Yann LeCun about AI bias.
+This summer, Gebru and her former colleague Emily Denton led a tutorial about fairness and ethics in computer vision at the Computer Vision and Pattern Recognition (CVPR) which organizers called “required viewing for us all.”
+Shortly after that she got into a public spat with Facebook director of AI research Yann LeCun about AI bias, which turned out to be a teachable moment for LeCun, who won the Turing Award in 2019 for his work on deep learning.

 Member of the AI community and others have at times have referred to Gebru as someone actively trying to save the world.
 Earlier this year, Gebru led a was included in the book “Good Night Stories for Rebel Girls: 100 Immigrant Women Who Changed the World,” a book that was released in October.